j2zhao/tablevault/docs/concepts/lists.md

 ## Item List Creation

-Once a Vault object has been created (see: Setup), each item list can be created by defining the type of item and a unique name.
+Once a Vault object has been created (see [Repository Setup](setup.md)), each item list can be created by defining the item type and a unique name.

 !!! note "Unique Names"
     Note that names must be unique across all item types and processes.
 Once a name is used as an item list, it currently cannot be reused, even if the data is later deleted.